 US interior secretary starts Utah red rocks monuments review

-There are 4 comments on the The Republic story from 7 hrs ago, titled US interior secretary starts Utah red rocks monuments review.
-In it, The Republic reports that:
+There are 4 comments on the The Tribune story from 14 hrs ago, titled US interior secretary starts Utah red rocks monuments review.
+In it, The Tribune reports that:

 U.S. Interior Secretary Ryan Zinke will start a four-day Utah trip Sunday to assess whether 3.2 million acres of national monuments in the state's southern red rock region should be scaled down or even rescinded.
 The re-evaluation of the new Bears Ears National Monument on sacred tribal lands and the Grand Staircase-Escalante National Monument, created in 1996, is part of an executive order signed last month by President Donald Trump's calling for a review of 27 national monuments established by several former presidents.